Beagle Bay Tours and Activities

 A rare and intriguing insight into the remote Aboriginal communities of the north, Beagle Bay was a Catholic mission started by French monks in the late 1800s.

-The mission was used as a home for Aboriginal children separated from their families and is now run by those children.
+The mission was used as a home for Aboriginal kids separated from their families and is now run by those kids.
 It offers an insight into a troubled time in Australia's past but also a chance to learn about the Nyul Nyul people who have inhabited this beautiful and unforgiving landscape for thousands of years.